fineline179/fineline179.github.io/_posts/2019-12-06-Neural-Net-Gaussian-Processes.md

 For example, as we increase the number of parameters of a standard neural network (a multilayer perceptron), its model capacity grows, and it initially displays behavior similar to the traditional bias-variance curve, shown in Figure 1(a).
-At a certain point, the model capacity becomes large enough that the network can fit the training data *exactly*.
+Eventually, the model capacity becomes large enough that the network can fit the training data *exactly*.
 At this point, called the *interpolation threshold* in Figure 1(b), standard bias-variance theory tells us we should expect our model to have drastically overfit the training data, so that its performance on test data will be poor.
 But if we increase the model capacity even *further*, we observe something strange: the test error starts to *decrease* again, as shown in Figure 1(b).<br><br>

 | ![double descent diagram](/assets/NNGP/Belkin_2018_double_COPY.png "Double descent diagram"){:class="img-responsive"} |
 |:--:|